113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--catalog CATALOG (optional)</dt>
   <dd>Specify the catalog name or ID.
-If not specified, the filter is created on the account level.</dd>
+If not specified, the filter will be created on the account level.</dd>
   <dt>hide-ibm-catalog (optional)</dt>
   <dd>By default, the catalog is visible to all users in this account.
 By providing this flag, You can make products available only to the users you choose by turning off visibility to the IBM Cloud catalog and adding the products to your private catalogs.
   <dt>--include-all BOOLEAN (optional)</dt>
   <dd>Default is true if flag not provided.
-Valid values are "true" and "false".
-If true, the filter defaults to include the whole public catalog, and subsequent filters are exclusions.
+Valid values are "true" and "false". if true, the filter defaults to include the whole public catalog, and subsequent filters are exclusions.
 If false, the filter excludes the whole public catalog, and subsequent flags are inclusions.
 Read more at https://cloud.ibm.com/docs/account?topic=account-visibility-public-catalog</dd>
   <dt>--offering-format FORMAT (optional)</dt>
   <dt>--category CATEGORY (optional)</dt>
-  <dd>Provide comma-separated list of category names or tags you would like to include or exclude.
+  <dd>Provide comma separated list of category names or tags you would like to include or exclude.
 Run "ibmcloud catalog offering category-options" to see all options</dd>
   <dt>--compliance TYPE (optional)</dt>
-  <dd>Provide comma-separated list of compliance categories you would like to include or exclude.
+  <dd>Provide comma separated list of compliance categories you would like to include or exclude.
 Run 'ibmcloud catalog filter options' to see all options</dd>
   <dt>--deployment-target TARGET (optional)</dt>
-  <dd>Provide comma-separated list of deployment targets you would like to include or exclude.
+  <dd>Provide comma separated list of deployment targets you would like to include or exclude.
 Run 'ibmcloud catalog filter options' to see all options</dd>
   <dt>--exclude-list LIST (optional)</dt>
-  <dd>Provide comma-separated list of offerings IDs or names that must be excluded in filtered public catalog.</dd>
+  <dd>Provide comma separated list of offerings IDs or names that must be excluded in filtered public catalog.</dd>
   <dt>--include-list LIST (optional)</dt>
-  <dd>Provide comma-separated list of offerings IDs or names that must be included in filtered public catalog.</dd>
+  <dd>Provide comma separated list of offerings IDs or names that must be included in filtered public catalog.</dd>
-  <dd>Provide comma-separated list of offering formats you would like to include or exclude.
+  <dd>Provide comma separated list of offering formats you would like to include or exclude.
 Run 'ibmcloud catalog filter options' to see all options</dd>
   <dt>--pricing-plan PLAN (options)</dt>
-  <dd>Provide comma-separated list of pricing plans you would like to include or exclude.
+  <dd>Provide comma separated list of pricing plans you would like to include or exclude.
 Run 'ibmcloud catalog filter options' to see all options</dd>
   <dt>--provider PROVIDER (optional)</dt>
-  <dd>Provide comma-separated list of providers you would like to include or exclude.
+  <dd>Provide comma separated list of providers you would like to include or exclude.
 Run 'ibmcloud catalog filter options' to see all options</dd>
   <dt>--release RELEASE (optional)</dt>
-  <dd>Provide comma-separated list of release categories you would like to include or exclude.
+  <dd>Provide comma separated list of release categories you would like to include or exclude.
 Run 'ibmcloud catalog filter options' to see all options</dd>
   <dt>--type TYPE (optional)</dt>
-  <dd>Provide comma-separated list of types you would like to include or exclude.
+  <dd>Provide comma separated list of types you would like to include or exclude.
 Run 'ibmcloud catalog filter options' to see all options</dd>
   </dl>

 ## ibmcloud catalog filter delete
 {: #delete-filter}

 Run the following command to delete the filter.
 This defaults to the account level unless a catalog is specified.
-It resets filter to include the whole public catalog.
+It will reset filter to include the whole public catalog.

 ```
 ibmcloud catalog filter delete --catalog CATALOG